VincentSheehan22/UCDPA_vincentsheehan/README.md

 * Right plot shows the same histogram zoomed in at the high end (P >= 1200).

 #### Merging Dataframes for Further Analysis on Top 100
-In addition to the Summary report described earlier, a supplemental Bio Info report is available on NHL.com [4].
+In addition to the Summary report described earlier, a supplemental Bio Info report is available on NHL.com (National Hockey League 2022).
 This includes biographical information of players, such as first season, height, weight, and nationality.
 This provides opportunities for categorical classification, more so than the mostly numeric data in the Summary report.

 For the purpose of further analysis on highest performing players (as sorted by P, G, A), the first 100 entries of the Bio Info report is merged with the top 100 entries in df_nhl (representing the same group of players).
 It is left as an